ldietsche/Springboard_Course/README.md

 The dataset I’m using for my capstone project is available [here](https://www.kaggle.com/olistbr/brazilian-ecommerce).
 It is a dataset about an e-commerce marketplace in Brazil.
 It contains csv-files with information about around 100’000 purchase orders on the platform.
 The files come from a relational database and can be merge in the following way:

 ![alt text](https://i.imgur.com/HRhd2Y0.png "Database Structure")

+### Data Preparation
+1. The first thing in starting the project was to read in the csv-files from the olist database.
+2. After reading in the datasets, they were merged into a master dataframe using the relationship visible in the graph above.
+3. The dataset itself was already clean and complete, so it didn’t need a lot of preparation before starting with the descriptive analysis.
+The only challenge I faced was duplicate values in the master dataframe.
+The duplicate values exist in the database, because the customer may pay an order with more than one payment method.
+If she/he decided to pay with more than one payment method, the database created a sequence with the same order id.
+I dropped these duplicates, because for the business questions it was more important to have unique orders.
+When dropping the duplicate orders I kept the last in order to still keep the information about how many different types the person used.
+4. There were no missing values that needed to be replaced.
+5. When analyzing the data it became clear that the dataset naturally has many outliers.
+The majority of customers and sellers on the platform are small and only have a couple of transactions during the period.
+There are however some customers and sellers that have large transactions which make data visualization difficult in many cases.
+The problem was addressed by using a log-scale on the variable in order to still display everything in a meaningful graph.